Meet Our Portfolio Companies

 The financial service providers (FSPs) and small and growing businesses (SGBs) in our portfolio provide economic opportunities to underserved communities in some of the most challenging regions of the world.
 We invite you to learn more about our borrowers by exploring the list below.

-This list is accurate as of June 30, 2024.
+This list is accurate as of May 1, 2026.

 4 de Octubre is a female-led savings and loans cooperative established in Ecuador in 1998 with over 7,000 borrowers.